Navigation auf uzh.ch

 Conflict

 Cooperation entails investing personal resources (time, money, energy) for the benefit of others.
 However, humans frequently also allocate substantial resources to cause harm, exploit, or compete with others.
-In conflict scenarios, resources are wasted and only serve to to assert dominance or outcompete others.
+In conflict scenarios, resources are wasted and only serve to assert dominance or outcompete others.
 Therefore, a pivotal goal is to identify the circumstances under which individuals are inclined to spend time and effort to harm others.
 Particularly in intergroup contexts, understanding mechanisms that de-escalate conflict and foster intergroup cooperation may help to resolve perpetuating conflict dynamics.

 Academic Positions